ConnorH001/payworld-demo/pay-world_frontend/README.md

 npm start uses concurrently to launch both servers in one shot.

+(side note: i have added docker ymls but couldnt get this running locally yet)

 Usage

 Open the frontend in your browser.

 Register or log in (demo credentials allowed).

 Create an organization account.

-Add one or more bank/payment accounts.
+Add one or more Mock bank/payment accounts.

-Click into an account to view/add/edit payments.
+Click into an account to view/add/approve payments.

 Watch your JWT expire after inactivity and re-login.

 All interactions happen on the homepage via intuitive dialogs.

+To log out simply click the button on the top right .

+Those not signed in are redirected to the login page

 Screenshots